-The Foundation routinely accepts only property that is readily marketable at reasonable cost.
-This refers to cash, cash equivalents (including deposit instruments of a government or financial institution in Canada), publicly traded securities, policies of life insurance, bequests or any other property that the Foundation has identified within its investment policies.
+Gifts Accepted: The Foundation routinely accepts only property that is readily marketable at reasonable cost.
+That refers to cash, cash equivalents (including deposit instruments of a government or financial institution in Canada), publicly traded securities, policies of life insurance, bequests or any other property that the Foundation has identified within its investment policies.

-Gifts of real or tangible property and gifts of a residual interest must be reviewed and approved by the Board of Directors.
+Gifts Requiring Board Approval: The following gifts must be reviewed and approved by the Board of Directors: gifts of real or tangible property and gifts of a residual interest.
 Before acceptance and approval, relevant information about the gift shall be ascertained, including a copy of any appraisal secured by the donor.
 The Foundation reserves the right to obtain its own appraisal for gifts of real or tangible property or other property whose value is not readily ascertainable.

 - lack of congruency with the Foundation’s mission;